Denali Commission Fiscal Year 2008 Draft Work Plan request for comments.

 In FY 04, Congress directed the Commission to address the teacher housing needs in rural Alaska.
 The Commission launched a statewide survey of 51 school districts and rural education attendance areas to identify and prioritize the teacher housing needs throughout the state.
 Urban districts in Anchorage, Fairbanks, Mat-Su and Juneau were not included in the survey.

 The Commission utilizes a program partnership model to implement the teacher housing program.
-An annual RFP process identifies eligible projects and other funding sources, such as debt service, available to fill the gap between the project's capacity to carry debt and the total development cost of the project.
+An annual RFP process identifies eligible projects and other funding sources, such as debt service, available to fill the gap between the project's capacity to carry debt and the total development cost of the Start Printed Page 2466project.
 Acquisition, rehabilitation, new construction, and multi-site rehabilitation are eligible development activities under this program.

 Since its earliest days as a territory of the United States, Alaska has contributed to the economy of America, largely through supply of raw materials or partially processed products.
 Now Alaska's abundant natural resources, from fossil fuel and mineral products to timber and fish, must compete in the global marketplace.
 Innovation and entrepreneurship have become critical to business success.